 - And more!

 Have you considered exogenous ketones?
 It’s a great way to increase the level of ketones in your blood.
-More ketones means more benefits!
+More ketones mean more benefits!

 Will they boost your body’s ability to generate ketones?
-My thought is no. Will they stop your body from generating it’s own ketones?
-My answer to that is no too.
-They are a supplement and should be used as such.
+My thought is YES.
+Will they stop your body from generating its own ketones?
+My answer to that is no.

 Up Next … whats the Keto Flu?